Master sexual desire through therapy

 1) As a source for the practise of giving and receiving compliments.
 As part of how we learn to like each other.
 As a means to enjoy each other's company.
 As caricatures of our true selves.
 To help the repair of ruptures in the relationship.
 Recognising the commonality of this mutual activity.

-2) As an additional way to regulate intimacy.
+2) As a way to regulate intimacy.
 A possibility for distancing/approaching and so retain a sense of control.
 Reducing overwhelming anxiety or helplessness.
 Recognising that sexuality can be a helpful place to go, an achievement.
 That sometimes reduces the possibility of violence.

 3) For placing the relationship in the context of other relationships and wider culture.
 In recognising who we each other look like and who we remind each other of.
 Including other fantasies and real relationships.
 Helping us remember other minds.